C - Recursive Functions

 Reverse a string in place recursively.

-void rev(char *s,int i,int j){ if(i>=j) return; char t=s[i]; s[i]=s[j]; s[j]=t; rev(s,i+1,j-1);}
+Solutionvoid rev(char *s,int i,int j){ if(i>=j) return; char t=s[i]; s[i]=s[j]; s[j]=t; rev(s,i+1,j-1);}

 -

-double powi(double x,int n){ if(n==0) return 1; if(n<0) return 1.0/powi(x,-n); double h=powi(x,n/2); return (n%2)? h*h*x : h*h; }
+Fast power by squaring: double powi(double x, int n).Solutiondouble powi(double x,int n){ if(n==0) return 1; if(n<0) return 1.0/powi(x,-n); double h=powi(x,n/2); return (n%2)? h*h*x : h*h; }

 Recurrence relations and the Master theorem (high level)

-Many divide-and-conquer algorithms have runtimes that follow a recurrence of the form T(n) = a T(n/b) + f(n)
+Many divide-and-conquer algorithms have runtimes that follow a recurrence of the form T(n) = a T(n/b) + f(n):

 - a: number of subproblems; b: factor by which the problem size shrinks; f(n): cost to divide/combine.